- The Royal Family’s household energy emissions fell by 22% from 2018 – 2019

 As he said: “The Earth does not belong to us.”

-What about changes in their own lives?
+What about changes in their individual lives?

 Besides supporting environmental projects, the Royal Family are also making changes to their everyday lives.